algorandfoundation/beaker/blog/blog.md

 Creating the application requires you to know the number and type of each state value which you have no easy way to get automatically.

 ## Debugging
-Debugging can be a nightmare of trying to map an error message like `assert failed: pc=XXX`
+Debugging can be a nightmare of trying to figure out an error message like `assert failed: pc=XXX`

 ![PC LOAD LETTER?](pc-load-letter-pc.gif)

-Dryrun doesn't handle atomic groups :(

 ## Testing
 Testing contracts is difficult and requires rebuilding a lot of the front end infrastructure to test different inputs/outputs.